-In late Autumn 2020, cases and deaths started increasing nationwide, putting hospitals and care providers under enormous pressure.
+In late Autumn 2020, cases and deaths started increasing nationwide, putting hospitals a nd care providers under enormous pressure.

-One of several approaches to reduce the rate of infection was to give Manchester residents asymptomatic tests, and my first task as Programme Lead for Testing was doing just that.
+One of several approaches to reduce the rate of infection was to give Manchester residents task as Programme Lead for Testing was doing just that.